iabraham/bioe205/lectures/lec06/index.md

    discrete signals but also pay close attention to the use of $F$ vs $f$ (one refers to the signal and the other its transform).
-3. The normalization factor we have used above is $\sqrt{N}$; which lends credence to our the interpretation as a change of basis.
+3. The normalization factor we have used above is $\sqrt{N}$; which lends credence to our interpretation as a change of basis.
 CSSB and most other texts/implementations present an unnormalized DFT and normalized iDFT (by
    $N$); it changes things very little as long as one is consistent.
 }